IEC 60904-9:2020 Standard for Solar Simulators

 The hypothetical LED solar simulator was an extreme example of how the standards can, in our opinion, be misused when reproducing sunlight.
 A more realistic assessment is to consider existing solar simulators on the market and report on their spectral coverage and spectral deviation.

-For these examples, we’ve applied the definition of spectral coverage and spectral deviation over the 400 nm to 1100 nm range.
-The reason we did this is that very few solar simulators on the market are actually built to achieve the 300 nm to 1200 nm range, so assessing them in that range doesn’t seem appropriate or fair.
-Despite the change in the spectral range, however, we believe the same principles we’ve discussed in this article still apply – it is possible to have a Class A spectral match in the 400 nm to 1100 nm range, while having poor spectral coverage and spectral deviation.
+We did this because very few solar simulators on the market are built to achieve the 300 nm to 1200 nm range, so assessing them in that range doesn’t seem appropriate or fair.
+Despite the change in the spectral range, however, we believe the same principles we’ve discussed in this article still apply – it is possible to have a Class A spectral match in the 400 nm to 1100 nm range while having poor spectral coverage and spectral deviation.

 Let’s see how some of the existing solar simulators compare in the 400 nm to 1100 nm range.